-... those who are actively involved in educational development and have been for at least 3 years.
-In this context educational development involves supporting others (colleagues, teachers, teaching assistants) in improving student learning.
+… those who are actively involved in educational development and have been for at least 3 years.
+In this context, educational development involves supporting and developing staff (colleagues, teachers, teaching assistants) to improve professional practice and student learning.
 Precise job titles may vary, but may include:

-The course is entirely online.
+The course is entirely online, but with opportunities to network at SEDA conferences..
 Participants are set readings on a weekly topic and are required to contribute to online asynchronous discussions.
-Typically participants spend around six hours a week on course readings, activities and discussions, but this varies from person to person and you may find you spend more time in some weeks than others.
+Typically, participants spend around six hours a week on course readings, activities and discussions, but this varies from person to person and you may find you spend more time in some weeks than others.

-While the course covers a certain amount of theory, the emphasis is on enabling participants to develop a portfolio of their work which shows they have met the requirements for SEDA Fellowship.
+The course covers, theoretical and practical aspects of the educational development role, with an emphasis on enabling participants to develop a portfolio of their work which shows they have met the requirements for SEDA Fellowship, within their own professional context.

-This focus on the individual is offset by the aim of developing an online community of peers.
+This focus on the individual is integrated with the aim of developing an online community of peers.
 Participants draw on the support of the course tutors, but also each other.

 Once the course has been completed successfully, participants are subsequently awarded SEDA Fellowship (FSEDA).

-The cost is £795 (this covers the Fellowship fee for the remainder of the year in which the course is successfully completed).
+The cost is for the 2020 cohort is £815 (this covers the Fellowship fee for the remainder of the year in which the course is successfully completed).